 Last season, Wisconsin’s passing offense was anemic.

 Quarterback Alex Hornibrook couldn’t make simple plays and his receivers couldn’t find any separation.
-Jonathan Taylor still had success but faced defenses that knew the Badgers would only throw out of necessity.
+Running back Jonathan Taylor still had success but faced defenses that knew the Badgers would only throw out of necessity.

-This year--and last Saturday against Michigan--it’s been a completely different story.
+This year – specifically last Saturday against Michigan – it’s been a completely different story.
 Quarterback Jack Coan, unlike Hornibrook, is delivering accurate balls and has zero interceptions through three games while receiver Quintez Cephus has added a new element to the Badger offense with his ability to stretch the field.

 Whether or not you agree with UW’s decision to reinstate him after being found not guilty of sexual assault in August, Cephus’ impact has been undeniable through three games.
 He has 205 receiving yards and two touchdowns--no other Badger receiver has caught a touchdown this year.
 Cephus’ game also has an indirect impact on how opposing defenses defend the Badger offense which has allowed Taylor to have a dominant start to the season.